 Margery could not have hoped for a much more illustrious scholar as a mentor than Alan of Lynn.
-Alan was a Cambridge doctor of divinity, and among his writings were indexes of St Bridget’s revelations and prophecies, and of the pseudo-Bonaventuran Stimulus Amoris.
+Alan was a Cambridge doctor of divinity, and among his writings were indexes of St Bridget’s revelations and prophecies, and of the pseudo-Bonaventuran Stimulus Amoris––texts that Margery evidently came to know well.
 He also compiled a contents-table for the Reductorium Morale of the monk Peter Bercheur, which Owst calls ‘the greatest achievement in systematic tabulation of the period’ (1965: 307).
-Margery’s dedication and enthusiasm for Bridget, her familiarity with the Stimulus, and her for hearing sermons as part of her devotional lifestyle, powerful influence expanding Margery’s religio-literary knowledge.
+Margery’s dedication and enthusiasm for Bridget, her familiarity with the Stimulus, and her hunger for hearing sermons as part of her devotional lifestyle, all perhaps reflect Alan of Lynn’s powerful influence in expanding Margery’s religio-literary knowledge.
 Through their reading and speaking together they obviously formed a strong bond— signalled by Alan’s presentation of a pair of knives to Margery (Meech and Allen, 1940: 170).

-These moments, when Margery is shown reading books and scripture with the reading priest, her Dominican confessor, and Alan of Lynn, provide us not only with clues about the fruitful and reciprocal nature of their readings, but also tell us something about the setting where they took place.
-The meetings are recorded as having occurred in a domestic background, and in the instance with Alan of Lynn, at the dinner table.
+These moments, when Margery is shown reading books and scripture with the reading priest, her Dominican confessor, and Alan of Lynn, provide us not only with clues about the fruitful and reciprocal nature of their readings, but also tell us something about the settings where they took place.
+The meetings are often recorded as having occurred in a domestic background, and in the instance with Alan of Lynn, at the dinner table.
 Such a devotional repast resonates well with evidence found in the instructions for the urban gentleman, and in Cecily Neville’s household ordinances.
 The reading of books, prayers, or scripture at table was clearly a common practice.
 In fact, we see Margery reciting a text of scripture to her pilgrimage companions while dining (Meech and Allen, 1940: 65–6).
 Margery is abruptly told to ‘syttyn style & makyn mery’ when at table, and not to ‘speke of þe Gospel’ (Meech and Allen, 1940: 65).
 Margery’s ingrained habit of speaking of the Gospel at supper is clearly not welcomed by all, and she is made to agree to desist.
 Margery, however, is presented as being so accustomed to transmitting scriptural lore at the table that she simply cannot help herself, and we hear that, when next ‘at mete’, she ‘rehersyd a text of a Gospel lych as sche had leryd be-for-tyme wyth oþer goode wordys’ (Meech and Allen, 1940: 66).
-Perhaps this ‘text’ and those ‘goode wordys’ had come from an earlier encounter with the Dominican anchorite or the reading priest, or with Alan of Lynn.
+Perhaps this ‘text’ and those ‘goode wordys’ had come from an earlier encounter with the Dominican anchorite or the reading priest, or with Alan of Lynn or perhaps even extemporised from her increasingly expansive religio-textual knowledge.
 Whatever the source, it is apparent that Margery’s absorption of religious text is not static and one-sided— she seeks out mentors, listens to readings or hears interpretations, participates in an exchange of ideas or directs a line of questioning, and then later relays this acquired knowledge to others.
 The representation of Margery’s religious discoursing thus has other resonances with Cecily Neville’s household rules; Margery is presented as someone who repeats a learned and remembered reading: she ‘rehersyd a text’, even if she cannot resist marrying diverse readings together, adding ‘oþer goode wordys’.
 Perhaps in deference to prescriptions on female preaching, the kind of teaching that these women engage in is framed as being recycled rather than innovatory.
 Whether either woman actually limited herself in such a manner is open to speculation.